dhanalakshmiZendynamix/Angular-leafet-map/README.md

 ### leaflet-angular-map-directive

 ## Description
-leafet-angular-map-directive allows  to use leaflet map library API in  AngularJS application  providing the directive attribute value in AngularJS scope.
+leaflet-angular-map-directive allows  to use leaflet map library API in  AngularJS application  providing the directive attribute value in AngularJS scope.
 In its current state, it's not a full-featured library, but it's easy to use and extend

 ## How to use it